Energy-efficient consumption generates new jobs in BiHJun 16, 2017

 The United Nations Development Programme (UNDP) and the Ministry of Spatial Planning, Civil Engineering and Ecology of Republika Srpska took part in the ceremony of marking the completion of works on improving energy efficiency at the Faculty of Natural Sciences and Mathematics in Banja Luka.

 As part of the UNDP project “Green Economic Development” works have been implemented on setting a new thermal façade, improving the heating system, replacing the roof construction, joinery, lighting and radiator valves, which will contribute to saving on heating by 50% and 1,400 students and employees will have better indoor conditions.
+Works on improving the energy efficiency of the Faculty of Natural Sciences have been implemented with the financial support of the Government of Sweden, the Ministry of Spatial Planning, Civil Engineering and Ecology of Republika Srpska, the Environmental Protection and Energy Efficiency Fund of Republika Srpska and the United Nations Development Programme (UNDP).

 Sezin Sinanoglu, Resident Representative of UNDP CO in BiH, and Srebrenka Golić, Minister of Spatial Planning, Civil Engineering and Ecology of RS, by revealing a plaque officially marked the completion of energy efficiency works on one of the oldest buildings in Banja Luka.